JonNixonCodes/gameweek-prophet/docs/iterations/MVP_v_01.md

 ###   1.2 Scope

 The initial release will be a web-based application.
-Key features will include an interactive dashboard, player recommendations, and important player updates.
+Key features will include an interactive dashboard, player recommendations, points predictions.

 ###   1.3 Goals and Objectives